 dev.okteto.com/privateannotation, for all your private routes.

-Private Endpoints use your Okteto Cloud account for authentication, so they are best suited to protect endpoints that you and your team will access via the browser.
-They are not recommended for automation, or to protect endpoints that will be accessed by your end users.
+Private Endpoints use your Okteto Cloud account for authentication, so they're best suited to protect endpoints that you and your team will access via the browser.
+They're not recommended for automation, or to protect endpoints that will be accessed by your end users.

 Private Endpoints restrict external access to your applications.
 Applications running in your namespace will be able to access your private endpoints without authentication by using the